-Claim: American Atheists oppose incorporating a steel-beam cross found in the World Trade Center rubble into a September 11 museum.
+Claim: American Atheists are opposing the incorporation of a steel-beam cross found in the World Trade Center rubble into a

 This is one e-mail that you NEED to forward to ALL of your contacts, across the country and around the world.
 We MUST NOT let the travesty below take place.